- Born, raised, and allegedly educated in Waterloo, Ontario, Canada, child of a Rhodesian expatriate father and a tenth-generation Canadian mother.

 - Sees his epic squirrel novel finally published.
 Spends the summer roaming around East Africa, where he visits the Internet's endpoint and goes diving with the Special Forces, and then North India, where he rides and treks through the Himalaya, taking pictures en route.

-- At this very moment he sits in his Toronto apartment, sheltering from the sweltering springtime sun, plotting his upcoming move to California, and wondering how exactly he wangled so many years of interesting itinerancy.
-He's looking forward to the next sixteen years too.
+- Picks away at an unproduceable screenplay about James Cameron, between California road trips and some weeks in London, Paris and Istanbul.
+At this very moment he sits in his Berkeley apartment wondering how exactly he wangled so many years of interesting itinerancy.
+He's looking forward to the next seventeen years too.

 Jon would like to stress that outside the confines of his web site he hardly ever speaks of himself in the third person.

 Jon's email is email@example.com.
 His agent is Deborah Schneider of Gelfman Schneider in New York City.